-Manchester benefit concert to go on despite London attack
+Manchester benefit concert is underway

 Story highlights

-- Grande's management: "All artists involved ... are determined to carry on with the show"

-- Police vow a "significant number of officers" will be deployed at the stadium
+- Police say a "significant number of officers" are deployed at the stadium

-(CNN)Less than 24 hours after a deadly terror attack in the heart of London, officials say a benefit concert by Ariana Grande and other pop stars will go on as planned Sunday night in Manchester, the UK city still recovering from a suicide bombing at Grande's show there two weeks ago.
+(CNN)Less than 24 hours after a deadly terror attack in the heart of London a benefit concert by Ariana Grande and other pop stars went on as planned Sunday night in Manchester, the UK city still recovering from a suicide bombing at Grande's show there two weeks ago.

-Officials say security will be bolstered for "One Love Manchester," which aims to raise money for those affected by the bombing that killed 22 people and wounded more than 100 at Grande's May 22 concert.
+Officials say security was bolstered for "One Love Manchester," which aims to raise money for those affected by the bombing that killed 22 people and wounded more than 100 at Grande's May 22 concert.

 "Today's One Love Manchester benefit concert will not only continue, but will do so with greater purpose," said Scooter Braun, Grande's manager, in a statement early Sunday.
 "We must not be afraid ..."

-Grande will be joined by a litany of stars for the sold-out concert, including Justin Bieber, Katy Perry, Miley Cyrus, Coldplay, Pharrell Williams, Usher and the Black Eyed Peas.
+Grande is joined by a litany of stars for the sold-out concert, including Justin Bieber, Katy Perry, Miley Cyrus, Coldplay, Pharrell Williams, Usher and the Black Eyed Peas.

+The show opened to a minute of silence and a performance by Marcus Mumford of Mumford and Suns.

 'Determined to carry on'